bilus/go-rally/README.md

       See a list of who reacted, slack-like
       Users can define conventions e.g. "I want to help"
 - [ ] Tenancy
+- [ ] Use websockets to show user activity in real-time "Gina just upvoted a post"
+- [ ] User can see their action history
+      Admin can see it too.
+(Anonymous actions?)
 - [ ] Admin can delete/edit any posts
 - [ ] BUG: Navbar collapsing but no hamburger menu
 - [ ] Slack/email integration